OctopusDeploy/blog/blog/2022-03/how-octopus-complements-build-server/index.md

 In this post, we look at how Octopus complements your build server of choice and completes your [development pipeline](https://octopus.com/devops/continuous-delivery/what-is-a-deployment-pipeline/).

-## Build servers provide continuous integration, Octopus provides continuous deployment
+## Build servers provide Continuous Integration, Octopus provides Continuous Deployment

 We talk a lot about CI/CD on this blog.
 Though ‘CI’ and ‘CD’ combine to make a catchy acronym and share the belief that repetition gives confidence, they’re separate concepts.